 Maxwell was convicted on June 28, 2022 for conspiring with Jeffrey Epstein to sexually exploit and abuse young girls.
 She was sentenced to 240 months.
 However on August 1, 2025, just 3 years into her sentence, after being questioned in prison for two days by Todd Blanche (then working as an attorney at the DoJ), she was quietly moved by the Bureau of Prisons to Texas where she was given much less strict conditions of confinement.

-Another pasted depicts Alan Dershowitz, as “Le Diable” (The Devil), standing on a perch, half lizard, half human dressed in an attorney’s suit, bloodied hands, and tossing a young victim into the depths.
+Another pastel depicts Alan Dershowitz, as “Le Diable” (The Devil), standing on a perch, half lizard, half human, dressed in an attorney’s suit, bloodied hands, and tossing a young girl into the depths.
 An attorney, Dershowitz helped negotiate Epstein’s reduced sentence for soliciting a minor for prostitution during his Florida State 2008 trial.
-Dershowitz also negotiated with the DoJ, a controversial agreement which suppressed federal charges against Epstein.
-The end agreement enabled a plea deal in which he was sentenced to 18 months of jail-work release.
+Dershowitz also negotiated a controversial agreement with the DoJ, which suppressed federal charges against Epstein.
+The end agreement enabled a controversial plea deal in which he was sentenced to 18 months of jail-work release.
 He served just over 1 year, was released, and he continued his association with Ghislaine Maxwell.
+None of the victims were consulted before the plea deal was arranged and announced.

-On the second floor library visitors were greeted by hundreds of candles lit in memory of the victims in the Epstein conspiracy, and victims of assault everywhere.
+On the second floor library visitors were greeted by hundreds of candles lit in memory of the victims in the Epstein conspiracy.
 A semi-visible slide show was projected onto a ruffled curtain with images too opaque to identify.

 Visitors were provided an opportunity to write their thoughts on 4”x6” vintage library cards.
 They pinned their comments to the far wall, a place where hundreds of cards were left by others who came before them.
 Some stood silently reading the cards while others stood contemplating the evidence beneath and before them.

-One could sense an air of anger and of rage in the cards on the second floor as visitors paused to write their thoughts about the Trump-Epstein Reading Library Memorial.
+One could see a sense of public anger and of rage in the cards on the second floor as visitors paused to write their thoughts about the Trump-Epstein Memorial Reading Room.
 Many cursed Epstein and Trump while raising up the spirit of the victims.

 It was clear in that exhibit deeply struck those who visited it.
-Something—many things—had gone terribly wrong with the length and breath of injury perpetrated against so many youth, which the stunning lack of account held against those responsible for this injustice was left behind in the broken justice system.
+Something—many things—had gone terribly wrong with the length and breath of injury perpetrated against so many youth.
+The visual imagery and the effects of the volumes of information about what may turn out to be the nation’s biggest criminal conspiracies, has cast light on the stunning lack of account held against those responsible, and helped expose its long coverup within a broken justice system.

 The Institute for Primary Facts notes on its website that the main focus is for seeking justice for the victims, but it is itself a small part in a larger effort by many individuals and organizations.
 “We are just one piece of a much larger movement.
 Across the country, organizers and advocates are working every day to support survivors of sexual assault — and to change the laws, systems, and culture that let this violence continue,” it published on its website.